Most Popular Books by Sarah Ridley

 Time Travel Guides: Ancient Greeks and Athens

-Step back in time to discover life in the ancient Greek city-state of Athens with this handy time travel guidebook!
-Perfect for the KS2 history curriculum, and for readers aged 7 and up.
-Time travel to visit the mighty city of Athens 2.500 years ago and find out all about ancient Greek life and culture.
-Get ready to visit the temples at the Acropolis, socialise at a symposium, see democracy in action, get fit at a local gymnasium and watch a brand new play at an outdoor theatre.
+Travel back in time to the ancient Greek city of Athens and find out all about ancient Greek life and culture.
 Like modern travel guides, the books in this series highlight must-see features and explain local culture.
 Each highlighted destination contains an explanation of what took part in these areas, as well as a look at important artefacts found there providing a bigger picture of life in the past.
 Typical travel guide notes include, ''best time to visit'', ''what to eat'' and ''where to stay''.
-Perfect for the KS2 history curriculum, and for readers aged 7 and up.
-Titles in the series: The Ancient Egyptians and Thebes The Ancient Greeks and Athens The Maya and Chichén Itzá Roman Britain and Londinium The Shang Dynasty and Yinxu The Stone Age and Skara Brae The Victorians and London Viking Britain and Jorvik
+Perfect for the KS2 history curriculum.

 Rainforests